Roberto Cofresí: International manhunt

 Attacks on two brigantines were reported by Renato Beluche on February 12, 1824, and published in El Colombiano several days later.
 The first was Boniton, captained by Alexander Murdock, which sailed with a load of cocoa from Trinidad and was intercepted en route to Gibraltar.
 The second, Bonne Sophie, sailed from Havre de Grace under the command of a man named Chevanche with dry goods bound for Martinique.
 In both cases, the sailors were beaten and imprisoned and the ships plundered.
 The ships were part of a convoy escorted by the Bolívar off Puerto Real, Cabo Rojo, and Cofresí captained a ship identified by Beluche as a pailebot (a small schooner).
+(Note: Despite having an etymology based on pilot boat, the term "pailebot" is used in Spanish to describe a small schooner.)
 Although Bolívar could not capture her, her crew described the vessel as painted black, armed with a rotating cannon and having a crew of twenty unidentified Puerto Rican men.
 Cofresí was presumably leading the vessels to dock at Pedernales, where Mendoza and his brother could facilitate the distribution of loot with the aid of official inertia.
 From there, other associates usually used Boquerón Bay for transportation and ensured that the loot reached stores in Cabo Rojo and nearby towns.

 In this region Cofresí's influence extended to government and the military, with the Ramírez de Arellano family involved in the smuggling and sale of his loot.
 On land the loot, hidden in sacks and barrels, was brought to Mayagüez, Hormigueros or San Germán for distribution.
 When Beluche returned to Colombia, he published an article critical of the situation in the press.
 La Gaceta de Puerto Rico countered, accusing him of stealing Bonne Sophie and connecting him to the pirates.
+(Note: The Spanish referred to the vessel as the Princesa Buena Sofia.)